chainHero/heroes-service/README.md

 ### c.
 Hyperledger Fabric & CA

 Now we can install the main framework: Hyperledger Fabric.
 We will fix the commit level to the v1.0.0-rc1 because the Fabric SDK Go is compatible with it.
-All the code is available in a mirror on github, just checkout (and optionally build binaries):
+All the code is available in a mirror on github, just check out (and optionally build binaries):

 ```
 mkdir -p $GOPATH/src/github.com/hyperledger && \